 Will Bees Help Your Greenhouse?

 Attracting bees to your greenhouse will certainly encourage ample harvests.
 New greenhouses don’t always get discovered by local pollinators, which might leave the gardener empty-handed, or with much less produce than anticipated when it comes time to harvest.
 It is the job of the gardener to help pollinators find the flowers hidden inside the greenhouse.
 If you want to be a productive gardener, it helps to have pollinators do some of the work.
-There are many different ways to attract bees and other pollinators in the greenhouse, so let’s explorer some of the possibilities.
+There are many different ways to attract bees and other pollinators in the greenhouse, so let’s explore some of the possibilities.

 Become A Beekeeper